pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1393 Spring Shell

+Today I attempt to create a shell application using Spring Boot Shell, in the past I created some CLI Java applications using the Java library Picoli, Spring Shell is great, but I don't know if I can create a CLI application with Spring Boot that runs with the CLI like picoli.

 #### Day 1392 Bind Values in Spring Boot

 Today I was learning in deeper how to read the values stored in the application.properties file in a Spring Boot.